10 Steps to Say Good-Bye to Belly Fat

-Is it normal and unavoidable for our bodies to expand every year?
+Is it normal for our bodies to expand every year?
 I don’t think so.
 Weight gain is NOT not a necessary part of aging.
-We sometimes think of midriff fat as negative only for our outer appearance.
+We sometimes think of midriff fat as negative only for outer appearance.
 But in fact the midriff bulge hides invisible health risks inside your body in both men and women.
 There are myriad causes and cures for the expanding midriff.
 It’s a poorly understood topic that affects millions.
 In this heavily researched article I’m offering a multi-leveled approach to causes and solutions to the expanded midriff.

 Why do so many people put on weight, in spite their best efforts to prevent it?
 Not all experts agree on how to reverse this trend, yet most acknowledge that there are multiple key factors.
 We’re dealing with food habits, lifestyle, attitude, and thinking patterns which lead to an accumulation of two kinds of fat: subcutaneous and visceral.
 Accumulation of dangerous visceral fat is often said to be caused by “complex pathological patterns reflecting both environmental and lifestyle interactions”.
 My translation: “It’s always about food and the mind.”